Maliacarolinee/Data-Analyst-Portfolio/README.md

 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have:

-Google Data Analytics Professional Certificate (Coursera - Google)
+Google Data Analytics Professional Certificate (Coursera)

-Tableau (Coursera - University of California, Davis)
+Data Analytics for Business Professionals (LinkedIn Learning)

+Excel Fundamentals for Data Analysis (Coursera)

+Tableau (Coursera)

-Python for Data Science (Coursera - University of Colorado Boulder)
+Python for Data Science (Coursera)

 # Contact Information